Key points about: when to pay credit card bills

 Paying the current balance

 If you use your credit card frequently, your current balance may differ from your statement balance.
-That’s because, unlike your statement balance, your current balance reflects purchases already posted to your account.
-Your current balance doesn't include pending charges that haven’t posted to your account yet.
+That’s because, unlike your statement balance, your current balance reflects purchases recently posted to your account.
+Your current balance doesn’t include pending charges that haven’t posted to your account yet.

 You may want to pay more than the minimum amount due but can’t afford to pay your statement balance.
 Or you want to pay your credit card bill throughout the month in multiple payments.
 You could pay a custom amount if your credit card issuer allows it.